SOAR Analysis Template for Strategic Planning

 Reorganize resources

-A SOAR analysis reduces the guesswork.
-Using a SOAR analysis template, you’ll identify your strengths clearly, which can make it easier to make informed decisions on how to allocate resources.
+A SOAR analysis reduces guesswork.
+Using a SOAR analysis template, you can identify your strengths clearly, which makes it easier to make informed decisions on how to allocate resources.

 SOAR analysis advantages and disadvantages